 Surprisingly with a flat brush, the finish on an older kit with raised details is non too shabby if I do say so myself.

 That just left the decals.
 As mentioned I had a set of spares.
-They came from Plastic Planet Club's Allied Fighters in the Battle for Greece set which cost me about £4 and contains decals for a single version of four different RAF aircraft (a Hurricane, Gladiator, Blenheim and Beaufighter)
+They came from Plastic Planet Club's Allied Fighters in the Battle for Greece set which cost me about £4 (discounted, they should be about £7) and contains decals for a single version of four different RAF aircraft (a Hurricane, Gladiator, Blenheim and Beaufighter)

-Not a bad little set for the price, though the decals had a habit of curling up and needed some persuading before they'd settle down.
+An OK little set for the price I paid, full price, I'm not so sure.
+The decals had a habit of curling up and needed a fair bit of persuading before they'd settle down.

 Anyway, after that rather lengthy post, here's the final pictures.